mucormucedo/cisco-asa-routed-mode/README.md

 # Cisco ASA Firewall Lab

 ## Overview
-This project demonstrates the configuration of a Cisco ASA firewall in a personal lab environment.
+This project demonstrates the configuration of a Cisco ASA firewall, switch, router in a personal lab environment.

 ## Objectives
-- Configuration of a CISCO ASA 5508-X for a network with multiple vlans and DMZ
+- Configuration of a network with router, switch, vlans and DMZ with focus on CISCO ASA 5508-X.
-- Allow acces for diffrent chat services
--  Active Directoy Users and Computers
+- Creating Users and GPO
-- Group Policy Management, Active Directory

 ## Lab Topology
 - Cisco ASA (routed mode)